GDavij/open-ecommerce/docs/core-api/modules/human-resources/human-resources-definition.md

 - Every Collaborator must have a valid Email Address that is Unique for the collaborator

-- Every Collaborator can have a optional Phone Field that must be unique in the module

 - All DateTime Data that a contract have must be valid, it is not out of the time Scope

 - A Address must have a valid State

+- Human Resources Collaborators can Update their own Data